 FDA is providing resources to assist importers of FDA-regulated products and their entry filers as they use ACE.

-The FDA ACE Support Center is staffed from 6 a.m. to 8 p.m.
-EST, Monday-Friday and 8 a.m. to 4 p.m.
-EST on Saturday.
+The FDA ACE Support Center is staffed from 8 a.m. to 8 p.m.
+EST, Monday-Friday (excluding federal holidays).

 Questions about the ACE submission process can be submitted to: